Psych0101/hello-world/README.md

 # hello-world

 This repository is for a test.

 Hi Humans!

-I am planning to learn to implement machine learning techniques by Keras.
+Here I am planning to learn to implement machine learning techniques by Keras.